 Frites have essentially become a national Belgian symbol sold out of caravans and shacks and chalets, fried twice, dash of salt, glob of mayonnaise, a little plastic fork and presto: perfect fries.

-The idea has been exported to New York.
+The idea went to New York.
 As the song goes, if a chip can make it there it can make it anywhere.

 Lest we forget though that there are many levels of Belgian chip-eatery.
-Not all of them are handed over a greasy counter in an off-white paper cone by a burley chip-van owner in Anderlecht.
-On restaurant menus you can find filet mignon served with a chiffoné of pommes frites, if you please.
+Not all of them come in a greasy counter in an off-white paper cone by a burley chip-van owner in Anderlecht.
+On restaurant menus, you can find filet mignon served with a chiffoné of pommes frites, if you please.

 Fries have come a long way since their fishy origins and have mutated to fit each culture that has adopted them – newspaper-stained and doused in salt and vinegar in Birmingham, or cooked in peanut oil and served in a basket of palm leaves in Borneo, to name a few.